surma/surma.dev/content/things/compile-js.md

 JavaScript?
 Would that yield smaller binaries?
 Maybe even faster ones?
 Well, only one way to find out.

-## Transpiling JS to C++
+### The North Star

 As a north star for how capable I wanted my toy transpiler to be, I wrote an admittedly convoluted JS program similar to the one below.

 ```js
 function* numbers() {